txtatech/virtual-forest/README.md

 https://github.com/txtatech/virtual-forest/tree/main/virtual-forest

-The 'virtual-world' repo contents sets up a framework for an interactive game/enviroment for an AI (Artificial Intelligence) in a not-so-virtual world called the "Virtual Forest."
+The 'virtual-forest' repo contents sets up a framework for an interactive game/enviroment for an AI (Artificial Intelligence) in a not-so-virtual world called the "Virtual Forest."

 An example 'adventure' is: